TcOpenGroup/tcopen-app-templates/templates/mts-s-template/t/README.md

-# MTS standard application x_template_x
+# MTS standard application tempalte
+# `mts-s-template`

 ## Foreword

 The TcOpen group if funded by [MTS](https://www.mts.sk) to develop this application for its own use.
 We are also making it freely available to the wider community for use or inspiration.

-The application x_template_x will therefore be developed primarily to meet the needs of MTS.
-We will of cource accept input from the community, but some limits may be imposed on any changes of this particular x_template_x.
+The application template will therefore be developed primarily to meet the needs of MTS.
+We will of course accept input from the community, but some limits may be imposed on any changes of this particular template.
-Howeever, TcOpen will develop different application x_template_xs that will be more open to change from the community.
+However, TcOpen will develop different application templates that will be more open to change from the community.

 ## Prerequisites